rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 Shotguns are terrifying firearms that spray a large area with lethal shrapnel.
 Shotguns have the following properties:

 * **Ammunition:** You can use a rifle to make an attack only if you have bullets to fire from the revolver.
 Each time you attack with the revolver, you expend one bullet.
-* **Ranged:** A shotgun can be used to make a ranged attack against all creatures within a 60-foot cone \(100-foot cone with threat\), inflicting 🩸 damage on a hit.
+* **Ranged:** A shotgun can be used to make a ranged attack against all creatures within a 60-foot cone \(100-foot cone with disadvantage\), inflicting 🩸 damage on a hit.
 * **Reload:** A shotgun can make three attacks before it must be reloaded as an action or bonus action.
 * **Two-handed:** A shotgun requires two hands to use.